Should You Max Out Your 401(k)?

 2. Have an Emergency Fund

 It is essential to have an emergency fund with three to six months of living expenses.
-This fund will keep you out of debt when the unexpected comes up, and give you the confidence that the money you’re putting toward your 401(k) wasn’t needed elsewhere.
+This fund will help to keep you out of debt when the unexpected comes up, and give you the confidence that the money you’re putting toward your 401(k) wasn’t needed elsewhere.

 3. Purchase Life and Disability Insurance

 Though life and disability insurance aren’t typically large expenses, they would take priority as they will help protect you and your family from financial burdens.
 You can rest assured knowing that your family is taken care of if you were to pass away.
 It’s also essential that you know that if you were to be injured and unable to work for a long period of time that your living expenses would be covered.

 4. Save for Big Purchases